 - Students over 35 years of age may request an interview with the chairperson of the Department to discuss a special program to fulfill their requirements.

-- All health and physical education requirements are waived for veterans; they may, however, choose to take courses in health education, physical education, or dance for elective credit.
+- Some health and physical education requirements are waived for veterans; they may, however, choose to take those courses in health education, physical education or dance for credit.
+Veterans wishing to receive a waiver of health and physical education requirements must submit a copy of their Joint Service Transcript to the Queensborough Community College Admissions Office.